-- 4.2.1 Work Packages for Non-Private Sector Industrial Activity Contracts.
-In writing work item specifications, the Executing Activity (EA) planner(s) may frequently include requirements from multiple Ship Work List Item Numbers (SWLIN) in a single work item.
-Conversely, work requirements of a single SWLIN may be included in multiple work items; however, the most common and most desirable practice is to prepare a single work item to include all work requirements of a single SWLIN.
-During review, the specification must be checked to ensure that each SWLIN work requirement authorized for shipyard accomplishment is contained in the Specification Package.
-Appendices A through D provide formats that should be used by the planner when writing specifications and assembling solicitation or work packages for projects that are not covered by the Private Sector Industrial Activity Contract.
+4.2.1 Work Packages for Non-Private Sector Industrial Activity Contracts.
+In writing work item specifications, the Executing Activity (EA) planner(s) may frequently include requirements from multiple Expanded Ship Work Breakdown Structure (ESWBS) or Ship Work List Item Numbers (SWLIN) in a single work item.
+Conversely, work requirements of a single ESWBS or SWLIN may be included in multiple work items; however, the most common and most desirable practice is to prepare a single work item to include all work requirements of a single ESWBS or SWLIN.
+During review, the specification must be checked to ensure that each ESWBS or SWLIN work requirement authorized for shipyard accomplishment is contained in the Specification Package.
 Work items normally specify only what the contractor is to do rather than how to perform the work.
 There may be instances when adherence by the contractor to a specific manner of accomplishing the work will be required because of a requirement in a Navy document or manual.
 The procedures must be clearly defined for the performance of the work.
 Specifications must be written in a logical sequence of work operations (i.e., remove, disassemble, inspect, report, repair, reassemble, shop test, reinstall and ship test).
 Each specification must clearly define the work requirements and be as self-contained as possible to enable the contractor to understand the requirements without having to research referenced data.
 Specifications must never upgrade equipment and installations to exceed the existing configuration of the ship.
 Furthermore, material requirements will be equal, as a minimum, to the original installation and service requirements.
-Appendix E provides guidance for work item planners charged with development of ship repair and modernization specifications. - 4.2.2 Work Packages for Private Sector Industrial Activity Contracts.
-Work Package Preparation is discussed in Volume II, Part II, Chapter 2 of this manual. - 4.2.3 Naval Sea Systems Command Standard Specification Program.
+Appendix E provides guidance for work item planners charged with development of ship repair and modernization specifications.

+4.2.2 Work Packages for Private Sector Industrial Activity Contracts.
+Work Package Preparation is discussed in volume II, part II, chapter 2 of this manual.

+4.2.3 Naval Sea Systems Command Standard Specification Program.